Warren & Migliaccio, L.L.P.

 The presence of this on a credit report may adversely affect the filing spouse’s ability to get a loan, open a credit card, etc. While it may not affect his or her credit report, one spouse filing bankruptcy can affect the other spouse in other ways.

 For example, if a married couple has a joint debt together and one spouse files for bankruptcy, eliminating that debt, the creditor may still seek repayment from the spouse who did not file for bankruptcy.
-As long as the spouse that did not file keeps making repayments, it should not adversely affect his or her credit.
+As long as the spouse who did not file keeps making repayments, it should not adversely affect his or her credit.

 However, some property might be subject to liquidation depending on a few factors that the spouses should discuss with a lawyer, which could certainly affect the other spouse.
 Read on for more information about how one spouse filing for bankruptcy might affect the other spouse.